 Having a dedicated mentor made all the difference for me and was exactly what I needed at this stage in my journey".
 KYRIA MCKIE

-Kyria is seeking opportunities with publishers specialising in children’s classics and religious content, as these are the two subject areas she is super passionate about.
+Kyria is seeking opportunities with publishers specialising in children’s classics and religious content, as these are the two subject areas she is super passionate about (and very, very good at).
 To work with Kyria please feel free to reach out @by_kyria_illustration To see Kyria full portfolio visit https://www.bykyriaillustration.co.uk

 Comments